Dr-Haritha/Dr-Haritha/README.md

 ### Hi there 👋

-I am a **communications specialist working at the intersection of technical communication, spatial data analysis, digital product design, and knowledge management.** I hold a Ph.D. from the Indian Institute of Technology Gandhinagar (IIT-GN) and have over four years of experience translating complex research and technical workflows into **clear, accessible documentation and digital knowledge products**.
+I hold a **Ph.D. from the Indian Institute of Technology Gandhinagar (IIT-GN)** and have five years of experience translating complex research and technical workflows into clear, accessible documentation and digital knowledge products.
+Currently working on communications, content strategy and product marketing.

 ### I specialize in
 * Analytical and research writing